 A major part of the history of The Country Club of Birmingham centers around golf.
-The West Course, designed by Donald Ross with small greens in an Indian valley, was converted by Robert Trent Jones to large greens trapped by signature bunkers and lakes, and revised again by Pete Dye.
-Over the decades, CCB has grown with its members to include aquatic, fitness, family, and tennis facilities, while maintaining a focus on unparalleled dining and recreational experiences for all.
+The West Course, designed by Donald Ross, was converted by Robert Trent Jones to large greens trapped by signature bunkers and lakes, and revised again by Pete Dye.
+Over the decades, CCB has grown with its members to include aquatic, fitness, family, and racquet sports facilities, while maintaining a focus on unparalleled dining and recreational experiences for all.

 What a mixture, what a history.

 By September 26, 1898, 27 prominent Birmingham men had signed the roll establishing the Country Club, adopted a constitution and bylaws, and elected officers.
 They established a social club first to show off their prized horses and shiny rigs, which became a popular place for "social and literary advancement" and for "various forms of innocent indoor and outdoor sport, amusement, exercise and recreation."